Contrast-Security-OSS/docs/content/admin/eop_maintenance/credentials/UnderstandCredentials.md

 There is a separate credential for managing the TeamServer installation, called SuperAdmin.

-* username: contrast_superadmin@example.com
+* Username: contrast_superadmin@example.com
-* password: (contact Support)
+* Password: (contact Support)

 If the Hub user account is john.doe@mycompany.com, the SuperAdmin convention is: contrast_superadmin@mycompany.com

-Note: This password is the password automatically provisioned in TeamServer when the license file was downloaded from Hub.
+> **Note:** This password is the password automatically provisioned in TeamServer when the license file was downloaded from Hub.